-Global Pet Expo: Canine Colors Helps You Discover Your Dog’s Personality
+Global Pet Expo: Canine Colors Helps You Discover Your Dog’s Persona

 In 1978, the True Colors personality assessment was established and has since been translated into 16 languages.
 It’s a fun and easy temperament/personality assessment that gives people insight into themselves using four colors to represent four different personality/temperament types.

 Letitia Fox has been the Executive Producer of the Live Show Division of True Colors, Int., for fifteen years, and always a pet lover.
 Fox is a passionate animal lover her heart hurt thinking of how dogs are so often returned after being adopted because people believe they may have adopted the wrong dog.

 Fox believes there are no wrong matches, and that if we knew our personality types more, and those of our dogs, we’d be able to work better together to have the strongest bond with our pets.
 Using the theory behind True Colors, Fox created The Canine Colors booklet that helps people discover their strengths, and learn more about canine color personalities.

 Fox wants to help potential dog owners in getting dogs that match their families based on the personality types of the family members and the dog.
 She says so often a person with a personality type that is different than that of their dog believes that maybe they’ve gotten the wrong dog and she believes that doesn’t have to be the case.
 Helping to take the mystery out of picking a dog out, or to work in the personality type of the dog you already have is what Fox believes will help reduce returns to shelters.